 - A three-step RFP Analysis Process to identify sponsor hot buttons

-- How to integrate persuasive themes into every section of your response
+- To integrate persuasive themes into every section of your response

 - How to create an opening summary that captures attention and sets you apart

-- The critical elements of the grant review process
+- Identify critical elements of the grant review process

 - How to interpret reviewers’ comments

-- How to anticipate and preempt reviewer objections as you write your proposal
+- To anticipate and preempt reviewer objections as you write your proposal

 - Build the skills to successfully find and gain grant funding

-Jeremy T. Miner, M.A., is director of grants and contracts in the Office of Research and Sponsored Programs at the University of Wisconsin-Eau Claire, and also president of Miner and Associates, Inc., a nationwide consulting firm that provides grant seeking and fundraising services to nonprofit organizations.
-In addition to developing and administering proposals to public and private grant makers, Jeremy has served as a reviewer for federal and state grant programs and helped private foundations streamline their grant application guidelines.
-He has presented grant seeking workshops nationally and internationally to thousands of grant-getters.
-His successful grant writing techniques have generated millions of grant dollars for many nonprofit education, healthcare and social service agencies.
+Jeremy T. Miner, MA, is associate director of research administration at UW-Milwaukee, and president of Miner and Associates, a consulting firm that provides grant-seeking and fundraising services to nonprofit organizations.
+In addition to developing and administering proposals to public and private grantmakers, Jeremy has served as a reviewer for federal and state grant programs and helped private foundations streamline their grant application guidelines.
+He has presented grant-seeking workshops nationally and internationally to thousands of grant-getters.
+His successful grant-writing techniques have generated millions of grant dollars for many nonprofit education, healthcare and social service agencies.